multivvac/GPU/README.md

 Hands-On GPU Learning - 100 Day Journey

+## Day 00

+Trying to migrate this codebase from python to c++, so that I can implement cuda directly in the codebase.

 ## Day 01

 Figure out how to run CUDA kernel in [GPU MODE's Leaderboard](https://gpu-mode.github.io/discord-cluster-manager/docs/intro)